Mikesco3/Mikesco3.github.io/_posts/2025-11-19-proxmox-add-drive.md

 zpool list
 ```

-Optionally, once the Drives are expanded, you may want to turn auto-expand back off
+> Optionally, once the Drives are expanded, you may want to turn auto-expand back off
+{: .prompt-tip }

 ```sh
 zpool set autoexpand=off rpool
 ```